 While air circuit breakers share a common goal with other breaker types—interrupting current during abnormal conditions—the choice of interrupting medium sets them apart.

-• Vacuum Circuit Breakers (VCBs): Vacuum circuit breakers extinguish the arc in a vacuum chamber with minimal contact wear.
-They are designed for medium voltage systems (typically 3.3kV-36kV) and are noted for their low maintenance and long service life.
+Vacuum Circuit Breakers (VCBs): Vacuum circuit breakers extinguish the arc in a vacuum chamber with minimal contact wear.
+They handle medium voltages (3.3kV–36kV) and require little maintenance.
 While vacuum breakers are extremely effective at arc interruption, they are generally much more expensive.

 Selecting the Right Air Circuit Breaker